KarthikSaladi047/Azure-Pipeline-Project/README.md

     ```

+- The Terraform stage runs terraform commands to initialize and apply a Terraform configuration.

+- The Build & Test React Application stage runs npm commands to install dependencies, build the React application and run tests.

+- The Build & Push Docker Image stage uses the Docker task to build and push a Docker image of the React application to an Azure Container Registry (ACR).

+- The Replace Build Id stage uses a bash script to replace a placeholder in a deployment file with the build id.

+- The Deploy stage uses Azure CLI task to get AKS credentials and configure AKS to use a registry, then deploys the application to the AKS cluster using KubernetesManifest task.

 ## 5. Pipeline Stages:

 - 1.Terraform: In this stage, Terraform will be used to provision an AKS cluster and Azure Container Registry in Azure.